remaskm/Chroot-Jail-Escape-Write-up/README.md

 /usr/bin/find
 ```

-This output is identical to the one exposed by the original web version of the challenge.
-This matters significantly: these three files are not only owned by root but have the SUID bit set, which means the low-privilege `prisoner` user can execute them *as root*, a critically catastrophic misconfiguration.
+These three files are not only owned by root but have the SUID bit set, which means the low-privilege `prisoner` user can execute them as root.

-👉 **Insert Screenshot #1: Output of `find / -perm -u=s -type f`**

----

 # **6. Level 1 – Exploiting SUID /bin/bash**

 The presence of an SUID root version of `/bin/bash` essentially signifies an immediate and complete compromise of any system.

-### **6.1 Get a root shell**

 The exploit is trivial, requiring only the execution of the program with a specific flag.